layilin/SP23-33852/_annotations/book1_draft2.md

 35.508n melancholy.
 Prior to the eighteenth century, melancholy was understood within the framework of humoral theories of the body (articulated by Aristotle, Galen, and Hippocrates) as a disease caused by an excess of "black bile" and characterized by such emotions as fear or sadness without explicit cause.
 Use of the term had expanded by the time of Grainger's writing to speak more generally of physiological disturbance, listlessness, or dejection.

 36.509. cholic.
-Painful stomach contractions.
+Also colic or painful stomach contractions.

 [plant] 36.510 acassee.
 Probably the sweet acacia (*Acacia farnesiana*), also known as the West Indian black-thorn.